Forget Rookie of the Year, Aaron Judge is an MVP candidate

-NEW YORK -- Rookie Aaron Judge was doing his best Derek Jeter impersonation, staying on message to avoid saying anything that could remotely could be taken the wrong way.
+NEW YORK -- Rookie Aaron Judge was doing his best Derek Jeter impersonation, staying on message to avoid saying anything that could be remotely taken the wrong way.

 During Wednesday's pregame after being named the Rookie of the Month, there was Judge being asked by a reporter what the highlight of April was for him.